seanjmartin/ibkr-mcp-server/ibkr_mcp_server/documentation/tools/get_market_data.md

 • Symbol not in international database - use explicit format
 • Try SYMBOL.SMART.USD for US-traded ADRs
 • Some symbols may trade on multiple exchanges
-• Use resolve_international_symbol to see available options
+• Use resolve_symbol to see available options

 ### "Market data subscription required"
 • Some international exchanges require paid data subscriptions